MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

 # Create and manage sequences

 Sequences help sales managers enforce best practices by introducing a set of consecutive activities for sellers to follow during the course of their day.
-A manager can connect sequences to leads and opportunities that appear in a seller's work queue, to help sellers prioritize activities to focus on selling, be more productive, and better align to business processes.<!--Suggested.-->
+A manager can connect sequences to leads and opportunities that appear in a seller's work queue, to help sellers prioritize activities to focus on selling, be more productive, and better align to business processes.

-As a sales manager, you can use the sequence designer to:<!--Edit suggested.
-This paragraph seemed just to restate the introduction. -->
+As a sales manager, you can use the sequence designer to:

 - [Create and activate a sequence](#create-and-activate-a-sequence).
 - [Connect a sequence to records](#connect-a-sequence-to-records).